emicklei/structexplorer/README.md

 - z : show or hide fields which currently have zero value ("",0,nil,false)
 - x : remove the struct from the page

-Note: if the list contains just one structural value then selecting it can be skipped for ⇊ and ⇉.
+Note: if the list contains just one structural value then selecting it can be skipped for both ⇊ and ⇉.

 ## examples